hammer65/web-desktop/tutorial.md

 ##The Web Request API

-Because NW.js can utilitze Chrome application and extension APIs. we have at our disposal the WebRequest API.
+Because NW.js can utilitze Chrome application and extension APIs. we have at our disposal the <b>WebRequest API</b>.
 This API can intercept web requests or any kind done by a browser window.
 It can then block those requests, manipulate them and then pass them on or just log the details of those requests.
 In this case we have two design goals in mind.

 1. Make sure links in our loaded applications which lead to external URL's load in the users default web browser instead of our desktop application.
 Our interface isn't really for surfing the web so opening external links in a standard browser helps keep this content separate from our application.
 2. We want our application to be able to switch between multiple PHP applications which will each be in it's own subfolder.
 In order to do that we will need to direct links to the subfolder rather than the "root" directory of the web server.